 An international coalition staged a day of action under the slogan “Make Amazon Pay”.
 Nearly 50 unions and organisations worldwide signed the list of demands under the campaign.
-Protesters gathered at company buildings across the UK, the US and Europe, as workers were arriving for one of their busiest days in the year.
+Protesters gathered at company buildings across the UK, the US and Europe, as workers were arriving for one of their busiest days of the year.
 They demanded improved workers’ pay, ending surveillance and encouraging unionisation.

 In the UK, protests took place in Coalville, Leicestershire, Coventry, Peterborough and Amazon’s London headquarters, according to the BBC.
-Organisations such as the Trades Union Congress, Momentum, International Transport Worker’s Federation participated.
+Organisations such as the Trades Union Congress, Momentum, and International Transport Worker’s Federation participated.

 Looking back, tensions seem to have grown over the whole of 2021.
 Earlier in the year, Unite union urged Amazon to respect employees’ right to freedom of association in the UK and Ireland.
 This came after a failed attempt by workers in Alabama, US, to unionise.

 Analysing how the situation evolved, we see that tensions seem to have aggravated in only half a year.
-The Black Friday protests put a further stain on the retailer’s reputation.
+The Black Friday protests put a further strain on the retailer’s reputation.
 Instead of negotiating with workers’ representatives, Amazon found itself in the spotlight over working conditions.

 No employer wants to face a situation where tensions escalate to this point.
-Preventing such a revolt is always better than having to deal with loss of trust and of reputation.
+Preventing such a revolt is always better than having to deal with a loss of trust and of reputation.

-AI tracking and workers health
+AI tracking and workers' health

 The all-party parliamentary group (APPG) called for an act to regulate the use of AI to monitor workers.
-Their “New Frontier: Artificial Intelligence at Work”, published on November 11th 2021, highlights risks to health from work related surveillance.
+Their “New Frontier: Artificial Intelligence at Work”, published on November 11th 2021, highlights risks to health from work-related surveillance.
 The report describes how workers experience “the extreme pressure of constant, real-time micro-management and automated assessment”.

 In March 2021, Amazon made the news with their use of digital monitoring.
 Several media outlets accused the retailer of forcing machine learning surveillance cameras on their US drivers.